 Show the QR code from your race confirmation email or your My NYRR account to pick up your race materials.
-Shirt sizes are subject to availability; please note that souvenirs may not be available at race-day pickup.
+T-shirt sizes are subject to availability; please note that T-shirts may not be available at race-day pickup.

-On race day, pickup for the adults' race will be at Race-Day Central in Central Park from 7:30 to 8:30 a.m.
-Check back soon for a course map.
+On race day, pickup will be at Race-Day Central from 7:30 to 8:30 a.m.
 If you pick up on race day, please be sure to allow yourself enough time to get from Race-Day Central to the start.

-If you're unable to pick up your race materials, a friend or family member can pick up for you; the person will need your QR code (printed or digitally) and will need to know your T-shirt size.
-This policy is in effect only for our weekly races, not for the United Airlines NYC Half or the TCS New York City Marathon.
+If you're unable to pick up your race materials, a friend or family member can pick up for you; the person will need your QR code (printed or digitally).
+This policy is in effect only for our weekly races, and not for the TCS New York City Marathon.